 This book is a work in progress.
-You can buy a copy, right now, in PDF format, or, if you like, as a paperback.
+A new chapter appears at our “News & Chat” blog each week, usually on Mondays.
+You can buy a copy of the whole book, right now, in PDF format, or, if you like, as a paperback.
 For details, visit our Books page or send a request through our Contact form.

 Check out the Table of Contents here.